 After a relatively short introduction (1:1-5), compared to some of his other letters, Paul gets right down to business and immediately expresses his disappointment in the Galatian Christians for accepting a distorted gospel (1:7).
 It will be important to find out in what way the gospel was distorted.

 Galatians is the angriest of all of Paul’s letters, which means that we are dealing here with a very dangerous distortion of the gospel.
 This “different gospel” (1:6), which was “contrary to what we have preached to you” (1:8) and “contrary to what you received” (1:9), distorted the truth of the gospel (1:7; 2:5, 14).
 That this distortion may result in eternal loss can be seen from the following:

 Did you suffer so many things in vain (3:4)?

 Perhaps I have labored over you in vain (4:11).

 Christ will be of no benefit to you (5:2).

 Paul normally starts his letters with words of praise or thanks to the churches he is writing to.
 Paul even gave praise to the carnal Christians at Corinth.
-But in this letter, he does not do it, probably because he is disappointed in them for accepting a false doctrine.
+But in this letter, he does not do that, which is an indication of the danger inherent in this distortion.